awesomeeng/awesome-log/README.md

 ## Fields

-During configuration you can specify which fields you want to be in each log entry.
 AwesomeLog supplies a variety of field options.
-However, it is worth noting that some fields are more expensive than other, performance wise.
+During configuration you can specify which fields you want to be in each log entry, although what gets output is also determined by the log formatter you choose.
+For example, you can specify the `hostname` field, but the Default formatter doesnt use it.
+Some formatters do output the entire log entry structure though like the CSV Formatter, the JSON formatter, or the JS Object formatter.

+It is worth noting that some fields are more expensive than others, performance wise.
 In particular, the `system` field if very expensive from a performance point of view.
 If performance is a consideration for you, please consider leaving this field out.

 Fields are configured thus: